Ayurvedic Acacia Remedy Fights Gum Disease

-Researchers from India’s Kothiwal Dental College and Research Center, along with the Indian Department of Public Health Dentistry have determined that an ancient Ayurvedic remedy for gum disease inhibits gingivitis and periodontal disease when used in a toothpaste.
+Researchers from India’s Kothiwal Dental College and Research Center, along with the Indian Department of Public Health Dentistry studied an ancient Ayurvedic remedy for gum disease.
+The remedy has been used traditionally to help with loose teeth and sore gums.

 The researchers conducted a randomized, placebo-controlled crossover design study using sixty adults.
 The subjects were separated into two groups, one that used a toothpaste containing Acacia arabica bark extract and the other that used a control toothpaste for 28 days.